 - Lee's own favourite screen Rasputin was Conrad Veidt, who played Rasputin in a 1932 German film.
 Veidt's performance was noted for being considerably understated in contrast to some others, and the film itself reads more like a documentary than a drama—Rasputin isn't portrayed as particularily demonic but as a sympathetic, if lumbering peasant.

-- Tom Baker played a darkly charismatic Rasputin in the historical biopic Nicholas and Alexandra.
+- Tom Baker of Doctor Who fame played a darkly charismatic Rasputin in the historical biopic Nicholas and Alexandra.

-- Alan Rickman did a sympathetic portrayal of the man in the HBO original movie Rasputin.
+- Alan Rickman did a sympathetic portrayal of the man in the HBO original movie Rasputin Dark Servant Of Destiny.
 His portrayal argued Rasputin may actually have been a saint with legitimate supernatural powers derived from God and at the very least didn't deserve the crap piled on his memory.

 - Portrayed more stereotypically as a raving, demonic maniac by Lionel Barrymore in the infamous Rasputin and the Empress (1932), opposite siblings John and Ethel.
 This movie's portrayal of certain surviving (and litigious) Romanovs led to the "Any resemblance to real persons, living or dead, is purely coincidental" disclaimer.